williamDunn/Notes/Misc/OOP/README.md

 ## Abstraction

+-  Data abstraction is the process of hiding certain details and showing only essential information to the user

 * Simple things to represent complexity
     * Simple: objects, classes, variables, method(parameters)
     * Complexity: How a method is implemented, Calculations to perform to create a result